adamrodgers/sv08/notes/cpu-affinity-alt.md

 - **Better system stability**: Klipper isolated from system service contention
 - **May resolve TTC errors**: Could fix "Timer Too Close" errors caused by CPU scheduling delays
 - **Headroom for complex kinematics**: Input shaping and advanced features have dedicated compute resources
-- **Simpler than full pinning**: Avoids bottlenecking system services on a single core

 **Note: This configuration requires more real-world testing to confirm all benefits, but early results suggest improvements in system performance and reliability.**